Snivallus/iiyi_dataset/README.md

 └── ...
 ```

-This step removes invalid cases and their coresponding images using [Baichuan2-13B-Chat](https://huggingface.co/baichuan-inc/Baichuan2-13B-Chat).
+This step removes invalid cases and their coresponding images using [Baichuan2-13B-Chat](https://huggingface.co/baichuan-inc/Baichuan2-13B-Chat),
+which takes about one hour to complete on two NVIDIA GeForce RTX 4090 GPUs, which is kinds of slow—but free.
 You can experiment with the model using `quick_start_of_Baichuan2.py`.

 ### 3. Analyze case statistics